DoTheEvo/selfhosted-apps-docker/README.md

 Only issue is that **all** variables from the `.env` file are available in all containers that use this `env_file: .env` method.</br>
-That can lead to potential issues if some containers picks up enviroment variable that is intented for a different container of the stack.
+That can lead to potential issues if a container picks up enviroment variable that is intented for a different container of the stack.

-This is tested and works in all setups here, but if you start to use this everywhere without understanding it, you can encounter unknown issues.
+In the setups here it works and is tested, but if you start to use this everywhere without understanding it, you can encounter issues.
-So first troubleshooting step should be abandoning `.env` and write out the variables directly in the compose file.
+So first troubleshooting step should be abandoning `.env` and write out the variables directly in the compose file under containers that want them.

 ---